 Lack of Boundaries

-Children with narcissistic parents are not allowed to have personal boundaries.
+daughters of a narcissistic parent are not allowed to have personal boundaries.
 Their parents determine everything, and the rules often change without notice.

-As a result, many daughters of narcissistic mothers struggle to identify or implement boundaries in their adult life.
+As a result, they struggle to identify or implement boundaries in their adult life.
 For one, they may not even recognize the benefits of having limits.
 They may be so accustomed to catering to other people that they don’t understand the importance of honoring their own needs.

 Moreover, a lack of boundaries also tends to come from an inherent desire to appease others through people-pleasing.
 Daughters spend so much time trying to satisfy their narcissistic mother.
 It often feels easier to just “give in” than try to compromise or stand up for yourself.